Nooch98/NullFiles/README.md

 NullFiles follows one principle:

-> On removable media, practical privacy often matters more than heavyweight encryption.
+> On removable media, practical privacy often matters more than heavyweight full-disk encryption.

 This tool is built for people who need:

 * speed
 * portability
 * simplicity
-* plausible privacy on external drives
+* practical privacy on external drives
+* optional deeper protection for selected files

 ---